fred1234/BDLC_FS25/V05/01_install_hive.md

 ### Create User Hive in MySQL

 We will create an own hive user in the `MySQL` database.
-Still as user `hadoop`:
+Still as user `labstudent`:

 ```bash
 sudo mysql -u root